 The University of Maine at Fort Kent’s Alumni Association is pleased to announce the first annual Ski, Shoe, Ski Winter Triathlon event on March 20, 2022.

-The University of Maine at Fort Kent is pleased to announce the launch of a new book series with the printing of the first edition of the Composition Series: LIFE Review.
+The University of Maine at Fort Kent (UMFK) is pleased to announce the creation of a new Arctic Studies Minor within the Arts & Sciences degree programs.

 Each year the University of Maine at Fort Kent Alumni Association recognizes an UMFK alumni for their outstanding character, professional achievement, distinguished leadership, service to UMFK, and service to the community.
 Without your input, we are unable to present a deserving individual the appropriate recognition.